 “Yes, I remember.
 Mr. Wilcox pointed his gun at me and told my mom she had to go into the woods or he would kill me.”

-So that is what happened Barnaby thought.
-What kind of man could point a gun at a child?
+So that is what happened!
+What kind of man pointed a gun at a child?

 “Yes.
 He pointed his gun at Mr. Wilcox and the two started yelling at each other.
-Mr. Wilcox said he was going to kill Charley too and I started to cry.
+Mr. Wilcox said, ‘I’m going to kill you too, Charley’ and I started to cry.
 I tried to run and when I did Mr. Wilcox tried to grab me but Charley shot him.”

 “I ran out of the house and into the woods.”

-“No. I didn’t run very far because Charley always told me to stay out of the woods because bad things were inside.
-I stopped and got scared and turned around to go back but then I heard more guns.
+“No. I didn’t run far because Charley always told me to stay out of the woods because bad things lived inside.
+I stopped and and turned around to go back but then I heard more guns.
 I don’t remember anything else.”

-Barnaby pursed his lips thinking of how best to explain a young, dead child’s situation to her.
-“Well sometimes things happen to people; bad things that make people very sad.
+Levi pursed his lips thinking of how best to explain a young, dead child’s situation to her.
+“Well sometimes things happen to people; bad things that make people cry.
 Remember when you saw Charley get hurt on the beach?
 Charley had a bad thing happen to him.”